boot2docker/boot2docker/README.md

 boot2docker
 ===========

-boot2docker is a lightweight Linux distribution base on [Tiny Core Linux](http://tinycorelinux.net) made specifically to run Docker containers.
+boot2docker is a lightweight Linux distribution based on [Tiny Core Linux](http://tinycorelinux.net) made specifically to run Docker containers.
 It runs completely from RAM, weights ~38mb and boots in ~5-6s (YMMV).

 It was made during the Global Docker Hack Day on Dec.
 3, 2013.